Wills & Trusts

 Are there different kinds of trusts?

-A trust may be “living,” meaning it is created and controlled by the Trustor during his or her life and continues to exist after death.
+A trust may be “living,” meaning it is created and controlled by the Trustor during his or her life and distributes property outside of probate court after death.
 A trust may be “revocable” or “irrevocable”.
 A trust may be specially created for your family, a charity, a person with a disability, or even a pet.

 What are the benefits of a trust over a will?